 Lubricants based upon fatty acids are insoluble in water & hence can retard the disintegration & dissolution time.
 Water-soluble lubricants: PEG 6000, [Macrogol 6000 or carbowax], Magnesium Lauryl Sulfate, Fumaric acid.

 E) Microcrystalline cellulose/Avicel: Low coefficient of friction when compressed MCC particles deform physically and surfaces form H-bonding.
-MCC is hygroscopic & water causing the weakening of inter particulate hydrogen bonds.
+MCC is hygroscopic & water causes the weakening of inter particulate hydrogen bonds.

 G) Calcium stearate: (Lubricant) can cause Maillard’s reaction with amine drugs like aminophylline with lactose.

-During tablet granulation by adding both disintegrant & lubricant at a time, which results in disintegrant being coated with lubricant & often results in decreases in disintegrants porosity and a decrease in the efficiency of disintegrants.
+During tablet granulation adding both disintegrant & lubricant at a time, results in the disintegrant being coated with lubricant & often results in decreases in disintegrants porosity and a decrease in efficiency of disintegrants.

 Lakes: During the wet granulation, care must be taken to prevent color migration during drying (mottling) [mainly with soluble dyes 1.
 Colorant should not be more than 2%.
 Flavor oil maximum up to 0.5-0.75%.

 B) Mannitol is 72% solvent as sucrose.

 C) Saccharin is 500 times sweeter than sucrose, but it is carcinogenic.

 D) Aspartame is a (Dipeptide aspartic acid + Phenylalanine) replaced by saccharin, but aspartame lacks stability in the presence of moisture because of its hygroscopic nature.